szsa5/1075Manager/README.md

 # 1075Manager
-Prototype of a managment application for a winery.
+Prototype of a management application for a winery.